 |Plywood||Good for low volume/Will collect moisture over time|

 |OSB||Good for low volume/Will easily fray and chip|

 All of the above choices are great for using templates and patterns especially if you use a router to cut out the shapes.
 Some of the downsides to some of the products listed are they will bow and warp over time.

-Additionally they will become harder to work with over time meaning edges may get chipped or frayed causing your production template or pattern to not have the original shape you intended.
-You will want something which will stand up to the constant use.
+Additionally, they will become harder to work with over time meaning edges may get chipped or frayed causing your production template or pattern to not have the original shape you intended.
+You will want something which will stand up to constant use.

 Recommended Material For Templates And Patterns

-HDPE or High-density polyethylene is a high density plastic which stands the test of time.
-Most of woodworkers shops are susceptible to moisture.
-And moisture is not a woodworkers friend.
-If you would like to know more information about the affects of wood sign warping and how to deal with it you can read my other post – “Straighten Unwarp Warped Wood For Wood Signs“
+HDPE or High-density polyethylene is a high-density plastic that stands the test of time.
+Most of the woodworkers’ shops are susceptible to moisture.
+And moisture is not a woodworker’s friend.
+If you would like to know more information about the effects of wood sign warping and how to deal with it you can read my other post – “Straighten Unwarp Warped Wood For Wood Signs“

 - Resistant to impact

 - Resists Chemicals

 - Resists Organic Solvents